History of Sutton Coldfield Girls' School 1929-1999

 Sport was a feature of the School, and included Hockey, Netball, Tennis and Rounders.
 Senior and Junior teams were involved; matches arranged with other schools and inter house matches caused fierce rivalry.

 Jean M. Jager composed the music for the school song "Beauty" by John Mansfield.
-Mrs Jager (Hunt) was one of the first teachers to be engaged by the School; tragically she died leaving a husband and a week old baby in 1933.
+Mrs Jager (Hunt) was one of the first teachers to be engaged by the School; tragically she and her week-old baby daughter died in 1933, leaving behind her husband.